tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 retry configurations supplied by the server.

 Clients can implement a new transport connection in a way that best suits their deployment.
-For example, clients can reuse the same IP address when establishing the new transport connection or they can choose to use a different IP address if provided with options from DNS.
+For example, clients can reuse the same server IP address when establishing the new transport connection or they can choose to use a different IP address if provided with options from DNS.
 ECH does not mandate any specific implementation choices when establishing this new connection.